takkuAny/ignite-privacy-policy/privacy-policy.md

 - The app uses your device's microphone to capture your spoken answers.
 - Audio is processed locally on your device using Apple's Speech Recognition framework (SFSpeechRecognizer).
 - **We do not store or transmit raw audio recordings.**
-- Transcribed text is sent to our AI service (Claude by Anthropic) for evaluation and is not retained after processing.
+- Transcribed text is sent to Anthropic's Claude API for answer evaluation and is not retained after processing.

+### 2a.
+Shared Content
+- Text content and URLs you share into the app are sent to Anthropic's Claude API to generate drill questions.
+- This content is not stored by Anthropic beyond the duration of the API request.

 ### 3. Usage Data
 - We track the number of question generations and evaluations per month to manage free-tier usage limits.